 In addition to great destinations and training, in-person CLE and continuing professional development (CPD) events offer unparalleled networking opportunities to build one-to-one relations with colleagues and counterparts in your field and possibly even connect with leading legal luminaries.
 But with a seemingly endless array of sometimes costly events offered nationwide, it can be tough to choose which conferences to attend.
 Here are four to consider putting on your list:

 Association of Corporate Counsel (ACC) Annual Meeting

 Billed as “the world’s largest gathering of in-house counsel,” more than 3,000 attorneys attended the most recent ACC Annual Meeting in New Orleans, making this annual event an excellent networking opportunity and, according to the ACC, the best value in CLE.
 In just three eight-hour days, you can complete your CLE/CPD requirements for the year at a cost of $79 per credit.
 By comparison, the ACC notes, you would require 15 separate events and a minimum of 37.5 hours out of the office — at an estimated $100 per credit — to satisfy your annual requirements via individual CLE/CPD sessions.
 The ACC even offers talking points to help convince your boss.
-The 2015 annual meeting will take place in Boston.

 American Bar Association (ABA) Annual Meeting